klange/toaruos/docs/testing.md

 ## Requirements ##

-That said, there are a few things you will need before build とあるOS:
+That said, there are a few things you will need before building とあるOS:

 * **A capable build environment**: I develop under an Ubuntu derivative.
 I suggest the most recent *LTS* release of something like Xubuntu.
 The most recent version of Ubuntu ships with an a version of `automake` that removes a necessary legacy feature, but this can be corrected with a script provided in `toolchain/legacy-automake.sh`.
 If you are not using Ubuntu and you experience issues with missing packages, I can attempt to help, but provide no warranty of support.
 * **An understanding of Unix build tools**: The build system for とあるOS is a disparate combination of shell scripts, Makefiles, and a bit of Python magic.
 If you are not already familiar with normal build tools on Unix-like systems, no amount of automation will help you resolve issues.